jajja/jorm/README.md

         return find(Goblin.class, new Column("tribe_id", tribe), new Column("name", name));
     }

-If you preffer the write SQL this can also be ahieved trough manual queries.
+If you prefer the write SQL this can also be ahieved trough manual queries.

     public static Goblin findByTribeAndName(Tribe tribe, String name) throws SQLException {
         return Record.select(Goblin.class, "SELECT * FROM goblins WHERE tribe_id = #1:id# AND name = #2#", tribe, name);